When my participants, especially your employees, engage in training…I mean fully engage, I am over the moon!

 The big and constant question then, for all trainers and facilitators should be “How do I encourage participants to engage, I mean really engage, in training?”

 You may think this is crazy.
-But many people who come to training come with strong concepts of classroom training from their college or high school days.
-Reminding them that they are adults and must take responsibility for their learning really changes the dynamic of their engagement.
+But many people who come to training, come with strong memories of classroom training from their college or high school days.

-The other reason for reminding them that they are adults is so that I can really treat them as adults, with some knowledge and experience of the topics, which I expect them to share.
+There’s another reason for reminding them that they are adults.
+It allows me to actually treat them as adults, who have some knowledge and experience of the topics, which I can get them to share.

 Creating the picture in their minds of me as their host, instead of their trainer or facilitator, reduces the learning stress and makes them ready to engage in the training.

 3. Ask the participants to list 3 things they would like to get out of the training

 Do this right at the start and ask them not to share them.

 But ask them to engage in the training in such a way as to ensure that they get what they want from the training.

 This has the effect of significantly improving the way they really respond to the training.